Ligaan/Ligaan.github.io/_posts/2024-01-22-Reinforcement-Learning-in-C++.md

 ## What should you expect to learn from this blog?

-After reading this blog and the associated materials you should be able to succesfully implement some form of Deep-Learning or DQN algorithms for C++, be able to set up pytorch for visual studio C++ projects and also be able to create your own environment or use some built by others.
+After reading this blog and the associated materials you should be able to succesfully implement some form of Deep-Learning or DQN algorithms for C++ and be able to set up pytorch for visual studio C++ projects.

 ## Deep-Learning with the Frozen Lake environment